zynis/wings-site/readme.md

 ## Launch

-It shows how to launch local version of site with `http-server` nodejs module.
+The following shows how to launch a local version of the site with `http-server` nodejs module.

-This method requires `nodejs` and `npm` installed.
+The method requires `nodejs` and `npm` to be installed.

 ```sh
 npm install -g http-server